Intrinsic Diophantine approximation on the unit circle and its Lagrange spectrum: Combinatorial characterization of admissible sequences

 \subsection{Definitions}

-A \emph{finite word} on an alphabet $\mathscr{A}$ is a finite sequence with values in $\mathscr{A}$.
-The set of all finite words forms a free monoid under concatenation. (\emph{The empty word} shall be regarded as the identity element of such a monoid.)
-An \emph{infinite word} is an infinite sequence (to the right) with values in $\mathscr{A}$.
-We denote by $\AAA^{\mathbb{N}}$ the set of all infinite words on $\AAA$.
+In this section we will study sequences with values in the following two sets: $\AAA_2 = \{a, b\}$ and $\AAA_3 = \{ a, b, a^{\vee} \}$.
+(See \S\ref{SecInfiniteSeqDoublyInfiniteSeq}.)
+We call $\AAA_2 $ and $\AAA_3$ a \emph{two-letter alphabet} and a \emph{three-letter alphabet}, respectively, and a sequence with values in $\AAA_2$ or $\AAA_3$ will be called a \emph{word}.
+Additionally, we consider a \emph{finite word} on an either alphabet, which means a finite sequence with values in $\mathscr{A}_2$ or $\mathscr{A}_3$.
+The set of all finite words (of any length $< \infty$) forms a free monoid under concatenation. \emph{The empty word} shall be regarded as the identity element of such a monoid.

-A \emph{doubly infinite} word on $\mathscr{A}$ is a word on $\mathscr{A}$ which is infinite to both directions.
-We will regard a doubly infinite word as ``base point free''.
-To be more rigorous, a doubly infinite word is defined to be an equivalence class in the set $\mathscr{A}^{\mathbb{Z}}$, where two elements in $\mathscr{A}^{\mathbb{Z}}$ are declared to be equivalent whenever they are shifts of one another.